EMOTE WORK — THE FUTURE OF WORK IS HERE

 Today, almost a year later, the words ‘’working remotely’’ no longer sound peculiar even to the companies who least believed in it.
 Whereby, news headlines² of giant companies allowing employees to work remotely on a permanent basis feel ‘logical’, as opposed to how shocking they would’ve felt not that long ago.

 In fact, 74% of companies today plan to make that shift permanent or adopt a more long-term remote work approach post the pandemic3.
-Also employees’ desire to have more flexible remote work arrangements4 is now higher than ever before.
-Hence, It’s safe to say remote work may become a huge factor in attracting and retaining top talent in 2021 onwards.
+Also, employees’ desire to have more flexible remote work arrangements4 is now higher than ever before.
+Hence, it’s safe to say remote work may become a huge factor in attracting and retaining top talent from 2021 onwards.

 Cost efficiency: 77% of executives state that working from home may mean significantly lower operating costs6.
-Also, nearly six out of ten employers identify cost savings as a significant benefit to telecommuting7.
+Also, nearly six out of ten employers identify cost savings as a significant benefit of telecommuting7.

 Employee Satisfaction: 80% of employees note that remote work significantly reduces job-related stress8.
-Whereby, 50% of remote employees say working from home have reduced their sick leave days and 56% state that it reduced their absences9.
+Whereby, 50% of remote employees say working from home has reduced their sick leave days, and 56% state that it reduced their absences9.

 Remote Work Challenges

 It’s not all hearts and flowers for admins and IT professionals.
-Managing a remote workforce can be challenging, especially when it comes to crucial things like measuring team productivity, understanding collaboration and optimising workflows — unless businesses use the right tools.
+Managing a remote workforce can be challenging, especially when it comes to crucial things like measuring team productivity, understanding collaboration, and optimizing workflows — unless businesses use the right tools.

 REMOTE WORK SECURITY

 Cybercriminals love to prey on global trends like remote work to sharpen their attacks.
 The vast majority of businesses have witnessed a significant rise in cyberattacks since the pandemic began and employees started working remotely10.

 But then again almost all of these attacks have something in common, it’s that they mainly target two vulnerabilities: